gilliana/digiscot.github.io/pages/projects/cvo-east-ayrshire.md

 ## Project milestones

-### Phase 1 February 2015
+### Phase 1 April 2015

-Development of course content and evaluation

-Recruitment and training of volunteers to deliver training
+With the purchase of our equipment and the support of Lewis, our new Informations Systems Assistant we've got a set up ready to deliver training and Lewis is working on writing some training materials that we'll use to train our trainers who will initially be volunteers from our seniors hub group.

-### Phase 2 March 2015
+### Phase 2 May 2015

-Marketing materials produced to promote course
+Lewis now has seven workbooks ready to go.
+We're going to be uploading these to be shared with any of the other projects who would like to use them

-### Phase 3 April 2015 onwards
+### Phase 3 June 2015 onwards

 Ten courses to be delivered of 8 hours (6-10 participants on each course)

 Ongoing support to be arranged on an individual basis

 Evaluation report to be compiled.
 Evaluations to show that participants report increased confidence in their ability to promote their organisations online.

+Our first train the trainers session!
+Photos will follow shortly.

 ## Evaluation